pandastrike/yaml-cli/README.md

 # yaml-cli

-A simple CLI for querying and updating YAML files.
+A simple CLI for working with YAML files.

 ## Examples